#611 A baby boomer’s songbook

 It’s been said that writing about music is like dancing about architecture.
 If so, I’ll leave the final comments to “dancer” Fiona McQuarrie.
 In her introduction to this book, she says: “The best songs, or our favourite songs, are like sparkling jewels — from different angles or in different settings, they shine in different ways, but each of them fuses sounds and words into something else entirely distinctive and wonderful.”
 The same could be said of her book.

 Randolph Eustace-Walden is an author and television producer.
 He has had a diverse media-based career that includes publishing, television, film, radio, and theatre.
-He is the author of Aloha Wanderwell: The Border-Smashing, Record-Setting Life of the World’s Youngest Explorer (Fredericton: Goose Lane Editions, 2016), and producer of the award-winning television documentary series on the history of Canadian rock ‘n roll, Shakin All Over!
+He is the author of Aloha Wanderwell: The Border-Smashing, Record-Setting Life of the World’s Youngest Explorer (Fredericton: Goose Lane Editions, 2016) — reviewed here in the Ormsby Review — and producer of the award-winning television documentary series on the history of Canadian rock ‘n roll, Shakin All Over!
 (CBC, DVD).
 He has been nominated for two Emmy Awards, and is also the recipient of numerous other awards and nominations.
 Randy is currently writing the first in a three-book contemporary spy fiction series.
 He resides in Vancouver with his MacBook Pro and a portable 1957 Smith-Corona Silent-Super (with red and black ink ribbon), just in case.

 The Ormsby Review.
 More Books.
 More Reviews.
 More Often.